-- Proof of money you and each family member who lives with you earns from a job.
+- Proof of money you and each family member who lives with you earns from a job or other sources.
 Pay stubs or earning statements are most common, but there are other documents that can be used too.

 - Social Security numbers or immigration document numbers.